Prof-M-s-Classroom/programming-assignment-1-himelinakai/README.md

     the data value in each as it does.
 It does check if the list is empty and outputs a message if it is.

     The time complexity is O(n).
-The function is responsible for outputting the data in each node in the list, which means it must traverse through the entire length of it, which yields O(n).
+The function is responsible for outputting the data belonging to each node in the list, which means it must traverse through the entire length of it, which yields O(n).

 void traverseBackward();